DweebsUnited/CodeMonkey/README.md

 ## Credits

 My name is Eric S. Osburn, my handle is DweebsUnited, and my nickname is Ozzy.
 I'm a CS undergrad at Purdue, who doesn't know what he wants to do with his life.
 Rock climbing, Gaellic hurling, my hobbies are best described as eccentric.
-My foremost passion though is coding.
-I hope you get some good use out of this.
+My foremost passion however is coding.
+I hope you get some good use out of this, drop me an email if you make something cool that uses it.

 ## License